canesee-project/canesee-ai/scenes/im2txt/README.txt

-This repo contains a copy of im2txt (https://github.com/tensorflow/models/tree/master/research/im2txt),  pretrained models (https://github.com/tensorflow/models/issues/466)
+This repo contains a copy of im2txt model(https://github.com/tensorflow/models/tree/master/research/im2txt),  pretrained models (https://github.com/tensorflow/models/issues/466) sudo apt install bazel-1.0.0

+**Show and Tell: A Neural Image Caption Generator**

+A TensorFlow implementation of the image-to-text model described in the paper:

+"Show and Tell: Lessons learned from the 2015 MSCOCO Image Captioning Challenge."

+Oriol Vinyals, Alexander Toshev, Samy Bengio, Dumitru Erhan.

+IEEE transactions on pattern analysis and machine intelligence (2016).

+Full text available at: http://arxiv.org/abs/1609.06647.

+The Show and Tell model is a deep neural network that learns how to describe the content of images.

 TF version: 1.15
 Python: 3.7